Jump to:

 Make the most of the sunlight by keeping your greenhouse cover-free to soak up as much as possible.
 Through this natural heat, it may even reduce the need for electrical heaters!

-The location plays a role here—ideally, the structure should be free from shade from trees or buildings.
+The location plays a role here.
+Ideally, the structure should be free from shade from trees or buildings.
 The greenhouse material matters, too.
-For instance, a wooden greenhouse or metal greenhouse with polycarbonate twin-glazing windows can allow sunlight to pass through.
+A wooden greenhouse with polycarbonate twin-glazing windows can allow sunlight to pass through.
+The same goes for a metal greenhouse.

 Read this guide to learn more: How to Position Your Greenhouse: Choosing the Best Spot